Morta-Organization/Dropbox-File-Finder-UI-popup-chrome-extension/README.md

 - Download the subfolder of each found result.
 - Open the subfolder directly in Dropbox in a new tab.
 - Hide the app while still displaying the timer.
-- Count and remeber text flied words.
+- Count and remember text flied words.

 ## How to stay updated 🚀
 - Select the extension icon to open the popup, their you will find a link.